 Sales of shares are generally exempt supplies, and as such, no input tax incurred on related costs such as professional fees can be recovered.
-However, following the ECJ decision in Kretztechnik AG v Finanzamt Linz (Case C-465/03), input tax incurred in connection with the issue of shares is generally recoverable.
+However, following the decision of the European Court of Justice in Kretztechnik AG v Finanzamt Linz (Case C-465/03), input tax incurred in connection with the issue of shares is generally recoverable.